legacysurvey/legacysurvey/pages/dr8/files.rst

 External Files (``<region>/external/*``)
 ========================================

-XXX check that we add "dr8" to the name of the external match files.

 | **The Legacy Survey photometric catalogs have been matched to the following external spectroscopic files from the SDSS, which can be accessed through the web at:**
 | http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr8/north/external/